 If you have the Japan Rail Pass

 There is a little special arrangement for those who are travelling with a Japan Rail Pass.
 This particular pass is your ticket to travel across the country to your heart’s desire.
-(You can find more information and tips about the Japan Rail Pass and travelling by train train in this blog article here: Japan Itinerary).
+(You can find more information and tips about the Japan Rail Pass and travelling by train train in this travel guide here: Japan Itinerary).
 If you have the pass, then you can also use the JR trains within Tokyo free of charge.
 For example, the Yamanote Line is a great one, which circulates around the city and goes past the most important tourist attractions.

 Basically, you can go everywhere and anywhere for free, as long as it is within the network of the Japan Rail Pass.
 This means, you only need to use your Suica Card for the classic subway routes.
-Tip: With the Japan Rail Pass, you do not go through the electronic barrier, but rather first to the counter and then to another staff who will then let you through.

 It is not worthwhile, however, to get the Japan Rail Pass solely for visiting Tokyo.
 But it is a fantastic option to consider if you intend on travelling to more places around Japan.